SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: exists(PS, [seconds])

-		Check whether the give pattern is visible on the screen.
+		Wait until the given pattern *PS* appears in the region.
+Does not throw FindFailed.

 		:param PS: a :py:class:`Pattern` object or a string (path to an image file or just plain text)